Challenges for Reinforcement Learning in Quantum Circuit Design: Implementation

-\paragraph{\textbf{Metrics}} As a performance metric we report the undiscounted sum of rewards, we refer to as \textit{Mean Return}, reflecting a combination of fulfilling the challenge at hand whilst using operations sparingly (cf. Eq.~\ref{eq:reward}).
-For the Unitary Composition challenges $R^{*}$ is calculated by Eq.~\eqref{eq:reward:unitarycomposition}, reflecting the inverted normalized Frobenius norm between the circuit- and the target transformation.
-For the State Preparation challenges $R^{*}$ is calculated by Eq.~\eqref{eq:reward:statepreparation}, reflecting the fidelity between the circuit state and the target state.
-To reflect capabilities with regards to circuit optimization, or at least the generation optimized circuits, we furthermore provide the final number of utilized qubits (\textit{Mean Qubits}) and the final depth of the circuit (\textit{Mean Depth}).
-Note that, regardless of defining constraints for the number of qubits $\eta$ and the depth $\delta$ beforehand, the choice on the utilized amount is made by the policy.
-For smoothing, all metrics are averaged over a sliding window of 100 episodes.
+As a performance metric, we report the pure objective rewards for the final circuits (without applying the operation cost): The \textit{Mean Fidelity} according to Eq.~\eqref{eq:reward:statepreparation} for state preparation tasks and the \textit{Mean Similarity} according to Eq.~\eqref{eq:reward:unitarycomposition} for unitary composition tasks.
+To reflect capabilities regarding circuit optimization or the generation of optimized circuits, we furthermore provide the final number of utilized qubits (\textit{Mean Qubits}) and the final depth of the circuit (\textit{Mean Depth}).
+Note that the final depth of the circuit is affected by the scheduling of the sequence of operations generated by the policy, which is currently handled by the simulation.
+However, scheduling tasks have also been shown to be solvable RL objectives and could be integrated into the reward function to reduce the need for external compilation.
+Note that, regardless of defining constraints for the number of qubits $\eta$ and the depth $\delta$ beforehand, the choice on the number of operations is made by the policy.
+For smoothing, all metrics are averaged over a sliding window of 100 episodes (or individuals for the GA).